sveawebpay/php-integration/README.md

 See further the Svea, Svea\WebService, Svea\AdminService and Svea\HostedService namespaces for further information.
 All service classes are documented by generated documentation included in the apidoc folder.

-### Namespaces
-The package makes use of PHP namespaces, grouping most classes under the namespace Svea.
-The entrypoint classes WebPay, WebPayAdmin and associated support classes are excluded from the Svea namespace.
-See the generated documentation for available classes and methods.

-For compatibility with existing integrations built with version 1.x. of the package, we have provided a file "_NamespaceSvea.php" which may be included, which maps references to the classes now sorted under Svea\WebService and Svea\HostedService to their old location in the Svea namespace.
-TODO

-See the PHP documentation for more information on [namespaces in PHP](http://php.net/manual/en/language.namespaces.php).

 ### Fluidity
 The WebPay and WebPayAdmin entrypoint methods are built as a fluent API so you can use method chaining when implementing it in your code.
-We recommend making sure that your IDE code completion of available integration package methods is enabled to make full use of this feature.
+We recommend making sure that your IDE code completion is enabled to make full use of this feature.

 ### Development environment
 The Svea WebPay PHP integration package is developed and tested using NetBeans IDE 7.3.1 with the phpunit 3.7.24 plugin.